ridhisha-tyagi/prepstack/README.md

    Each step is independently callable and testable.

 ⦁	Guardrails, not automation
-   Prepstack highlights risks and inconsistencies without enforcing opinionated pipelines.
+   prepstack highlights risks and inconsistencies without enforcing opinionated pipelines.

 ⦁	Learning-aware execution
    Optional guidance explains what is happening and why, without changing results.